padalasurendramac/linuxadmin/User_management/README.md

 #  User creations and checking no login , /bin/bash/ , /bin/sh

-## creating user  command syntax:- useradd -m -d /home/<userName> -c "<userName>" <userName> -s /bin/sh or /bin/bash or /bin/nologin  ( Look at the above snapshot, we have created a user xyz along with creating a home directory (-m), setting the name of home directory (-d), and a description (-c). )
+## creating user  command syntax:- useradd -m -d /home/<userName> -c "<userName>" <userName> -s /bin/sh or /bin/bash or /bin/nologin  ( Look at the above snapshot, we have created a user xyz along with creating a home directory (-m), setting the name of home directory (-d), and a description (-c). -u  userid )

         [root@localhost ~]# useradd -m -d /home/test -c "test" test -s /bin/sh